How to document and report misconduct

 The final words of George Floyd were, "I can't breathe."
 These are precisely the words spoken by Eric Garner almost 6-years ago in an eerily similar situation.
 EMS professionals must remember they owe the highest duty to the patient, which is even true in cases where it may be uncomfortable to perform those duties or when other professionals are not treating the patient appropriately.

-EMS professionals should speak up if they witness misconduct by anyone, attempt to intervene if necessary, and document this misconduct their actions appropriately and accurately.
+EMS professionals should speak up if they witness misconduct by anyone, attempt to intervene if necessary, and document this misconduct appropriately and accurately.
 In the often-misquoted words of philosopher George Santayana, those who cannot remember the past are condemned to repeat it.

 Read next: Asphyxia by any other name is just as deadly